The Curious Absence of Uncertainty from Many (Most?) Visualizations

 What may be less obvious though, is how visualizing uncertainty can help one communicate an intended message.
 For example, even if the viewer imagines a slightly different model than the author, visualizing uncertainty can convey what other values are possible for the data that is shown — adding some consistency to the data that viewers mentally “fit” a model to.
 This should reduce degrees of freedom in the inference process, bringing the viewer’s inferences closer to the author’s goal.
 Even better, the author could visualize uncertainty that directly corresponds to the model they want the viewer to infer, reducing many degrees of freedom.

 Thinking more deeply about the process a viewer engages in when they examine a visualization may be the key to recognizing the value of depicting uncertainty.
-One visualization designer I interviewed seemed to sense this, saying:
+One reknowned data journalist I interviewed seemed to sense this, saying:

 What task is the reader going to go through when they look at this chart?
 The more we do think about that, the more likely it is we might start thinking about the importance of putting uncertainty into the charts